SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 **Details**

-[Go to the Playground](go-to-the-playground) and make sure you're in the right Project.
+[Go to the Playground](#go-to-the-playground) and make sure you're in the right Project.

 ![Check your Project's name](./assets/da_project_new_playground.png)

 Tap “Folders” and then “Templates”.

 ![Open the Templates folder](./assets/da_playground_folders_templates.png)

 Your file will be in the list below of available templates.

 ![Open the Templates folder](./assets/da_templates_list.png)

 ### Create a new repository
 aka.
-Create a new Package, commit/upload a new Package to GitHub for the first time.
+Create a new Package, commit or upload a new Package to GitHub for the first time.

 This is about creating a brand new Package from new files.
 If you are creating a new Package from the files of an old Package, we hope to develop a section for that in the future.